Last Updated on October 21, 2022

 While all types of rice have their own benefits and drawbacks, opt for rice rich in whole grains.
 To safely consume rice, ensure it is thoroughly washed and/or soaked and it is cooled and stored appropriately.

 With such wide different rice varieties from white to brown to wild rice, it is often hard to choose which one is best for you and your pregnancy.
-So, let’s discuss some of the common rice varieties and how to safely incorporate them into your diet!
+So, let’s discuss some of the common rice varieties and how to safely incorporate them into your healthy diet!

 What Kinds of Rice are Best for Pregnant Women?